 3.19 Phosphor Powder / Mercury Vapor Capture and Air Pollution Control

 The MP8000 is equipped with two air extraction filter units, each unit having a particulate capture and mercury vapor collection / filtration sub-units.
 The air extraction units are designed to draw off mercury-bearing phosphor powder and mercury vapor from the contents of the lamps down to a particle size of five (5) microns.
-Both air extraction filter units will operate continuously to ensure the lamp processing is conducted under a negative pressure (i.e., under vacuum) at all times.
-Mercury bearing phosphor powder will be collected on the unit filters down to a 5-micron particle size.
-Dusts finer than 5-microns and vapors that pass through the filter units will be ducted to a main filter stack that contains sulphur-based activated carbon.
+Both air extraction filter units operate continuously to ensure the lamp processing is conducted under a negative pressure (i.e., under vacuum) at all times.
+Mercury bearing phosphor powder is collected on the unit filters down to a 5-micron particle size.
+Dusts finer than 5-microns and vapors that pass through the filter units are ducted to a main filter stack that contains sulfur-based activated carbon.
 The mercury reacts with the activated carbon and allows the exhausted air to be mercury-free.

-Mercury bearing phosphor powder and air containing mercury vapors will be drawn from fifteen separate locations on the processing equipment to ensure maximum collection of mercury, mercury vapors, and contaminated phosphor powder.
-The air and particulate filtration units will be set to operate continuously for mercury vapor collection and fugitive emission prevention.
-The air discharge from the filtration units will be vented and released directly within the confines of the lamp processing room obviating the necessity of an exterior exhaust stack(s).
-The environmental benefits and protections garnered will be incalculable as the lamp processing machine’s integral air filtering system will continuously recirculate and clean the air potentially exposed to vaporous mercury.
+Mercury bearing phosphor powder and air containing mercury vapors are drawn from fifteen separate locations on the processing equipment to ensure maximum collection of mercury, mercury vapors, and contaminated phosphor powder.
+The air and particulate filtration units are set to operate continuously for mercury vapor collection and fugitive emission prevention.
+The air discharge from the filtration units is vented and released directly within the confines of the lamp processing room obviating the necessity of an exterior exhaust stack(s).
+The environmental benefits and protections garnered are incalculable as the lamp processing machine’s integral air filtering system will continuously recirculate and clean the air potentially exposed to vaporous mercury.

-HEPA filters used to separate phosphor powder will be cleaned via continuous air backflow and collected in sealed 55-gallon steel drums attached directly to the air filtration units.
-Each drum will collect powder from approximately 40,000 fluorescent lamps.
-When filled, drums will be removed from the machine, classified as D009 characteristic hazardous waste, and staged for transport offsite to an authorized and permitted mercury reclamation facility.
+HEPA filters used to separate phosphor powder are cleaned via continuous air backflow and collected in sealed 55-gallon steel drums attached directly to the air filtration units.
+Each drum collects powder from approximately 40,000 fluorescent lamps.
+When filled, drums are removed from the machine, classified as D009 characteristic hazardous waste, and staged for transport offsite to an authorized and permitted mercury reclamation facility.

 Manufacturer information for the Balcan equipment and air extraction filter units is provided in Appendix C.